Interested in living in Greece for a year, five years or forever?

 It used to be that those retiring or residing in Greece without working within the country’s borders could enter without a special visa and simply apply for a residence permit upon arrival.
 This is no longer true, and any friend, forum, article, lawyer, Greek consulate/embassy or authority in Greece saying otherwise is misinformed.

-It is also false that “no permit is needed” and “no one will bother you.”
-This advice typically comes from Greek citizens who subscribe to decades-old myths or are ashamed to admit they don’t know the law, which applies to all non-EU citizens.
+It is also false that “no visa/permit is needed” and “no one will bother you.”
+This advice typically comes from Greek and other EU citizens who subscribe to decades-old myths or are ashamed to admit they don’t know the law, which applies to all non-EU citizens.
 Americans, Canadians and Australians do not enjoy special treatment.
-Look at ‘Comments’ and see a few who got in trouble.
+Look at ‘Comments’ and see a few who believed these lies and got in trouble.

 According to the Greek state’s legal council (Nomiko Symboulio tou Kratos), applicants must go to the Greek consulate/embassy in their homeland to secure a special visa, namely a national/Schengen type ‘D’ visa that denotes intention to immigrate.
 This would then be presented to the local office of your municipality in Greece upon arrival to secure a residence permit based on independent means.
 There is no such thing as a residence/residential/residency visa or retirement visa for Greece.